stanfordjournalism/stanford-progj-2021/docs/python/python_syntax_crash_course.md

 CAT
 CANARY
 CHIHUAHUA
-Number of C-animals: 5
+Number of C-animals: 3
 ```

 For this exercise, you'll need to use functionality that is built into Python strings.
 Check out these docs on [stirng methods](https://www.w3schools.com/python/python_strings_methods.asp) to figure out which ones you'll need.

-Depending on how you approach the problem, you may also need to learn how to [slice strings](https://www.w3schools.com/python/python_strings_slicing.asp) (in this case, select the first character from the animal name).
+Depending on how you approach the problem, you may also need to learn how to [slice strings](https://www.w3schools.com/python/python_strings_slicing.asp) (e.g. select the first character from the animal name).

 >The Python walk-through above is sprinkled with links to documentation.
 Visit the links to refresh and learn more as you work through this code challenge.
 Reading documentation is a normal part of the coding process!